bernie-skipole/indipydriver/docs/source/usage/example3.rst

                                    state="Ok",
                                    textmembers=[status] )

-        # create a Device with these vectors
+        # make a Device with this vector
         window = Device( devicename="Window",
                          properties=[windowstatus] )

-        # Create the WindowDriver (inherited from IPyDriver) containing this device
+        # Make the WindowDriver containing this Device
+        # and the window controlling object
         windowdriver = WindowDriver( devices=[window],
                                      windowcontrol=windowcontrol )